 What Makes Flowers Smell Differently?

 All flowers smell like a mixture of different scents.
 Each flower has a unique chemical composition and different combinations of those chemicals can make them smell the same, but also different from one another.
 There are more than 10,000 known organic compounds in flowers.
-A scientist can distinguish between the many different types of fragrances by their molecular structure, but even then, there’s a lot of overlap.
+A scientist can distinguish between the many different types of fragrances by their molecular structure; but even then, there’s a lot of overlap.

-Use Science To Understand The Biology Of Aloes
+Use Science to Understand the Biology of Aloes

 Aloes are made up of many different compounds that work together to help boost energy levels.
-Each part of the aloe plant is used to treat different symptoms, so you need to understand what each part does in order to effectively use it.
+Each part of the aloe plant is used to treat different symptoms, so you need to understand what each part does to effectively use it.
 One of the most important parts of aloe is the sap, which is made from the stem of the plant.

 It contains natural caffeine and has been proven to reduce stress, improve mood, and boost energy.
 Other parts of the aloe plant can be used to treat other health problems, such as colds and sore throats, and as a digestive aid.